SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/user-settings.md

 </tr>
 <tr>
 <td style="text-align:left">Version information</td>
-<td style="text-align:left">Shows release information on the Cumulocity version you are using, i.e. 9.16.2, for both Backend and UI. </td>
+<td style="text-align:left">Shows release information on the Cumulocity version you are using, i.e. 10.5.7, for both Backend and UI.
+Moreover shows the ID of your tenant, which might be required if you request support.
+Click the copy icon next to the tenant ID to copy it to the clipboard.</td>
 </tr>
 </tbody>
 </table>